List of Marvel Cinematic Universe television series actors (Marvel Studios)

-For Phase Four, reprising their roles are Elizabeth Olsen as Wanda Maximoff / Scarlet Witch and Paul Bettany as Vision in WandaVision, Anthony Mackie as Sam Wilson / Falcon and Sebastian Stan as Bucky Barnes / Winter Soldier in The Falcon and the Winter Soldier, Tom Hiddleston as the titular character in the first season of Loki, and Jeremy Renner as Clint Barton / Hawkeye in Hawkeye, where he is joined by Hailee Steinfeld as Kate Bishop / Hawkeye.
-Jeffrey Wright narrates What If...? as the Watcher, Oscar Isaac stars as Marc Spector / Moon Knight and Steven Grant / Mr. Knight in Moon Knight, Iman Vellani headlines Ms. Marvel as Kamala Khan / Ms. Marvel, and Tatiana Maslany portrays Jennifer Walters / She-Hulk in She-Hulk: Attorney at Law.
+Several MCU actors reprise their roles as the lead characters in their own series, including Elizabeth Olsen as Wanda Maximoff / Scarlet Witch and Paul Bettany as Vision in WandaVision, with Bettany later headlining VisionQuest; Anthony Mackie as Sam Wilson / Falcon and Sebastian Stan as Bucky Barnes / Winter Soldier in The Falcon and the Winter Soldier; Tom Hiddleston as the titular character in Loki; Jeremy Renner as Clint Barton / Hawkeye in Hawkeye; Samuel L. Jackson as Nick Fury and Ben Mendelsohn as Talos in Secret Invasion; Charlie Cox as Matt Murdock / Daredevil in Daredevil: Born Again, while also starring in She-Hulk: Attorney at Law and Echo; and Dominique Thorne as Riri Williams / Ironheart in Ironheart.

+Other actors joining the franchise headline their own series as well.
+Hailee Steinfeld joins Renner in Hawkeye as Kate Bishop / Hawkeye; Oscar Isaac stars in a dual role as Marc Spector / Moon Knight and Steven Grant / Mr. Knight in Moon Knight; Iman Vellani portrays Kamala Khan / Ms. Marvel in Ms. Marvel; Tatiana Maslany stars as Jennifer Walters / She-Hulk in She-Hulk: Attorney at Law; Alaqua Cox is introduced as Maya Lopez / Echo in Hawkeye before headlining Echo; Kathryn Hahn is introduced as Agatha Harkness in WandaVision before starring in Agatha All Along; and Yahya Abdul-Mateen II portrays Simon Williams in Wonder Man.